opendatateam/udata/docs/adapting-settings.md

 You can see the full list of Celery options in the [Celery official documentation][celery-doc].

-**Note** Celery parameters changed in UData 1.2 because Celery has been upgraded to 4.1.0.
+**Note** Celery parameters changed in uData 1.2 because Celery has been upgraded to 4.1.0.
-(You can get the change map [here][celery-conf-map]).
-UData expect Celery parameters to be upper case and prefixed by `CELERY_` in your `udata.cfg` and they will be automatically transformed for Celery 4.x:
+(You can get the change map [here][celery-conf-map]). uData expect Celery parameters to be upper case and prefixed by `CELERY_` in your `udata.cfg` and they will be automatically transformed for Celery 4.x:
 Example:
  - Celery 3.x expected `BROKER_URL` and Celery 4.x expects `broker_url` so you need to change `BROKER_URL` to `CELERY_BROKER_URL` in your settings